 Another good way to push through a stroke recovery plateau is to find an accountability partner.
 This could be your physical therapist, a family member, or a close friend.
 A stroke can cause major changes to daily life and the recovery process is a long journey for most survivors.
 Finding someone to help you stay motivated as you navigate life after stroke can make a huge difference in your recovery.

 For instance, if you experience memory difficulties after stroke, your accountability partner could check in to remind you to do your exercises every day.
 Or perhaps a friend would like to join you for your exercises or take you to a new fitness class.
 Having someone to support you and encourage you to exercise can help you overcome this plateau.

 Interactive home therapy devices such as FitMi can be a great addition to your rehabilitation routine and can help you push through a stroke recovery plateau.
 FitMi combines elements of gaming with therapist-approved stroke recovery exercises, motivating you to perform the high repetition of exercise needed to see improvement in function.

 This helps turn therapy into an immersive experience and can prevent boredom during exercise sessions.
 As a result, survivors can accomplish hundreds of repetitions per half-hour session, which helps to maximize neuroplasticity and push through a recovery plateau after stroke.

 Overcoming the Stroke Recovery Plateau

-Overcoming a plateau after stroke is difficult, but not impossible.
-Keeping up with your stroke recovery exercises is still the best way to ensure that you regain more functions.
+Overcoming a recovery plateau is difficult, but not impossible.
+Discovering new hobbies, finding an accountability partner, and adding variety into your exercise routine are all great ways to help you boost your progress.
+Most importantly, staying consistent with your stroke recovery exercises is the best way to ensure that you continue progressing toward your goals.